epfl-ada/ada-2023-project-rollthedatadice/README.md

 ## <a id="section_1">Understanding Individual Characters</a>
 ### **Peering into the Essence of Characters: A Journey into Personas**

-Welcome to the core of our cinematic exploration, where characters reveal their individuality through distinct personas.
+Welcome to the beginning of our cinematic exploration, where characters reveal their individuality through distinct personas.
 In this phase of the data story, we delve into the latent behavioral and personality patterns that define characters before they embark on their narrative journeys.

 #### What are Personas?